How to Get to Morzine | Transfers, Airports & Travel Guide

 Although Geneva is usually the best option, Morzine can also be reached from Chambéry, Grenoble and Lyon.
 These routes are longer and generally less convenient, but they can still be worth considering if flight times are better or if Geneva fares are unusually high on your travel dates.

 Unlike resorts deeper into the Tarentaise, Morzine sits relatively close to the Swiss border, so airport choice affects overall convenience more than access itself.
-For most travellers, the shortest route still tends to be the best all-round route.
+For most travellers, the shortest route still tends to be the best all-round option.

-Geneva 80 km 1 hr 15–30 mins From £269.00 / vehicle Shortest overall journey for most travellers
+Geneva 80 km 1 hr 30 mins Lowest Shortest overall journey for most travellers

-Chambéry 130 km 1 hr 45 mins From £335.78 / vehicle Alternative French airport option
+Chambéry 130 km 1 hr 45 mins Moderate Alternative French airport option

-Grenoble 188 km 2 hrs 30 mins From £425.40 / vehicle Useful on selected winter flight routes
+Grenoble 188 km 2 hrs 30 mins Higher Useful on selected winter flight routes

-Lyon 207 km 2 hrs 30 mins From £489.93 / vehicle Year-round flight flexibility
+Lyon 207 km 2 hrs 30 mins Highest Year-round flight flexibility

 How long does it take to get to Morzine?